Nashville-Public-Library/talklib/README.md

 ## Installation

 - Open a terminal/command prompt
-- Run `pip install talklib`.
-That's it!
+- ````bash
+    pip install talklib
+    ````
 - Depending on your OS, instead of `pip` you may need to use `pip3`
 - This will install the package globally.
 If you're a TL user just trying to install the package for everyday use, that's likely what you want to do.
 If you want to install it locally (for testing, etc.), see the [development](#development) section below.
 - If you already have it installed and need to update it to the newest version, run `pip install --upgrade talklib`

 ---